 You can use baskets on open shelves to place those items you want to keep out of sight.

-You can easily create those open storage spaces simply by removing a door off a large kitchen cabinet or placing shelves above a desk or dresser.
+You can easily create those open storage spaces simply by removing a door off of a large kitchen cabinet or placing shelves above a desk or dresser.

 #9.
-Create a Zone in the Corner or End of another Room
+Create a Zone in the Corner or End of Another Room